Sergey Ponomarev (kickboxer): Professional career

 Ponomarev faced Robert Oganesyan at the February 22, 2019, Tatneft Cup event.
 He won the fight by decision.
 Ponomarev next faced Dmitry Baranov at the July 18, 2019, Tatneft Cup event.
 He lost the fight by a first-round knockout, as he was stopped with a flurry of punches near the end of the opening round.
 It was both his first professional loss and the first stoppage loss of his career.

 Ponomarev faced Konstantin Males at Fair Fight 11 on March 20, 2020.
 He won the fight by unanimous decision.
 Ponomarev was next booked to face Mikhail Sartakov at the November 28, 2020 event.
 He won the fight by unanimous decision.
 Ponomarev next faced Aliev Ali at the March 8, 2021, Fair Fight event, in a middleweight title eliminator.
 He won the fight by unanimous decision.

 Ponomarev faced Sekou Banguru at Fair Fight XV on November 28, 2021.
 He won the fight by a first-round knockout, flooring Banguru with a right straight at the 1:05 minute mark of the second round.

 Ponomarev was booked to face Sher Mamazulunov for the Fair Fight middleweight championship at Fair Fight XVI on February 12, 2022.
 He won the fight by split decision.

 Ponomarev faced Serdar Yiğit Eroğlu at Ural FC 1 on July 1, 2022.
 He won the fight by unanimous decision.

 Ponomarev faced Gadzhimurad Amirzhanov for the Russian National -86 kg title at Cup of Lotus on September 16, 2022.
 She won the fight by a fourth-round technical knockout, as Amirzhanov retired from the bout before the start of the fifth round.

 Ponomaraev made his first Russian National title defense against Islam Murtazaev at REN TV Fight Club on February 17, 2023.
 He lost the fight by unanimous decision.

+Ponomaraev faced Khasan Acinik at Naiza FC 52 & Ural FC 3 on June 23, 2023.
+He won the fight by a first-round knockout.

+Ponomarev was expected to face Ulric Bokeme at Ural FC 4 on October 20, 2023.
+Bokeme later withdrew for undisclosed reasons and was replaced by Juri De Sousa.
+Ponomaraev won the fight by a first-round technical knockout.

+Ponomaraev faced Jayden Eynaud for the vacant Ural FC K-1 -85 kg title at Ural FC 8 on October 16, 2024.
+He won the fight by split decision.